Through the Perspective of LiDAR: A Feature-Enriched and Uncertainty-Aware Annotation Pipeline for Terrestrial Point Cloud Segmentation: Results

-Figure~\ref{fig:Semantic3D_spherical_maps} presents the 2D spherical-projection maps derived from a preprocessed \emph{Semantic3D} scan.
+\paragraph{Qualitative transfer} Figure~\ref{fig:Semantic3D_spherical_maps} presents the 2D spherical-projection maps derived from a preprocessed \emph{Semantic3D} scan.
 Stacking the basic LiDAR channels—intensity, range, and inverse height—already discriminates facades, ground, and hardscape.
 The surface-normal pseudo-color stack offers the most intuitive visual cue for human inspection, clearly distinguishing buildings and street furniture by orientation.
 Geometric descriptors (anisotropy, curvature, planarity) further sharpen structural edges, while the statistical transforms (PCA, MNF, ICA) distill the dominant variance into three-band composites that reveal subtle material transitions not evident in the single channels.
 Pearson correlation coefficients \(|\rho|\leq0.4\) demonstrate that the different feature maps convey largely complementary information, supporting their subsequent fusion.

 Figure~\ref{fig:semantic3d-pcd} renders the 3D point clouds colored by the original RGB values and the proposed feature groups.
-Similar to the observations on 2D feature maps, the proposed feature maps provide additional insights into object characteristics compared to original RGB or Intensity alone, such as ground vs. non-ground objects (\textit{I.R.Z} stack), edges (\textit{C.A.P} stack), orientations (Normals stack), and combinations of these enhancements (PCA stack).
+Similar to the observations on 2D feature maps, the proposed feature maps provide additional insights into object characteristics compared to original RGB or Intensity alone.
 Figure~\ref{fig:semantic3d_balls} visualizes virtual 3D ``rings'' back-projected from the colorized feature maps - with the top and bottom cropped (\(Zenith\in[45^\circ, 136^\circ]\)) from what used to be ``spheres''.